MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M07-empower-workforce-copilot-operations/2-brainstorm-project-plan-ideas.md

----
-durationInMinutes:11
-title:Exercise: Brainstorm project plan ideas using Copilot in Whiteboard
+# Brainstorm project plan ideas using Copilot in Whiteboard
 ---
 Microsoft Whiteboard is a digital canvas that allows users to collaborate in real-time, brainstorm ideas, and create content with ease.
 It's a versatile tool that business professionals can use for various purposes, such as project management, design thinking, and education.
 Whiteboard’s features include free-form drawing, sticky notes, and templates that you can customize to suit your needs.